CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive—references specific tool names (Codex CLI, codex exec, codex resume, OpenAI Codex) that are unlikely to conflict with other skills.
-The niche is clearly defined around a specific CLI tool.
+Highly distinctive with specific tool references (Codex CLI, codex exec, codex resume, OpenAI Codex, GPT-5.2) that clearly distinguish it from generic coding or refactoring skills.
+Unlikely to conflict with other skills.

 3 / 3